What is Package Design Testing?

 You can use these previous designs as a launchpad for future innovation work, incorporating them into a new round of testing.
 That’s the formula for a successful innovation program.

-9. Find opportunities to fine-tune other marketing collateral
+9. Improve other marketing collateral

 Package design testing is a great opportunity for you to discover ideas that you may use in other marketing materials beyond packaging.